Best Smart Thermostat iMore 2020

 Best for Small Locations

 Smaller, but capable

-If you have a small apartment, condo, or home, or simply don't feel the need for extra sensors in other rooms, go with the Ecobee 3 Lite.
+If you have a small home, or you simply don't feel the need for extra sensors in other rooms, go with the Ecobee 3 Lite.

 Best Alternative: Nest Learning Thermostat

 The Nest Learning Thermostat remains a popular choice even though it's not one of the newest smart thermostats on the block.
 With a HAL-like dial that still looks futuristic, the Nest device is largely simple to use and works great with the Nest app for iOS.
 It also supports the Works with Nest program, which provides integrations with dozens of other smart home products, including home security systems, cameras, locks, and more.